windweller/Spray-Blog/README.md

 Right now there are libraries and frameworks that Billy depends upon:
 * [Jacana](https://code.google.com/p/jacana/): from Google code, handles part of Billy's Knowledge Search functionality, connecting to [FreeBase](freebase.com).
 * [CRF Tagger](https://github.com/tomtung/nlp-class/tree/master/hw4): developed by @tomgtung using Breeze.
 It will be modified to better suit the functionality of Billy in the future.
+* [Octave](http://www.gnu.org/software/octave/): Linear algebra library developed by GNU.
+Billy provides a frontend integration of native Octave syntax and render output.
+Billy will support plotting in the future, if possible.

 Contact: anie@emory.edu